kevinsilva/bullseye/notes.md

 Securities
 id: primary key
-ticker: string
+ticker: string varchar(50)
-name: string
+name: string varchar(100)
-sector: string
+sector: string varchar(50)
-country: string
+country: string varchar(50)
-trend: int - numeric
+trend: int - numeric(5,2)

 Security Prices
 id: primary key
 securityId: foreign key
 date: date
-close: numeric
+close: numeric(10,4)
 volume: bigint

+#### GraphQL Schema

+**problem:** graphql does not support bigint and date.

+Use GraphQLScalarType object with these methods:

+- serialize: converts the back-end representation to JSON compatible format.
+- parseValue: converts the JSON to its back-end representation.
+- parseLiteral: converts hard-coded arguments on incoming query from AST to the scalar back-end.

+Together, these methods describe how Apollo Server interacts with the scalar in every scenario.

+#### SeedDB

+- read data in json file.
+- loop through data
+- create entry for each table